edespino/cloudberry-site/docs/sys-utilities/gpbackup.md

 The `gpbackup` utility backs up the contents of a database into a collection of metadata files and data files that can be used to restore the database at a later time using `gprestore`.
 When you back up a database, you can specify table level and schema level filter options to back up specific tables.
 For example, you can combine schema level and table level options to back up all the tables in a schema except for a single table.

-By default, `gpbackup` backs up objects in the specified database as well as global Cloudberry Database system objects.
+By default, `gpbackup` backs up objects in the specified database as well as global Apache Cloudberry system objects.
 Use `--without-globals` to omit global objects. `gprestore` does not restore global objects by default; use `--with-globals` to restore them.

 For materialized views, data is not backed up, only the materialized view definition is backed up.

-`gpbackup` stores the object metadata files and DDL files for a backup in the Cloudberry Database master data directory by default.
-Cloudberry Database segments use the `COPY ...
+`gpbackup` stores the object metadata files and DDL files for a backup in the Apache Cloudberry master data directory by default.
+Apache Cloudberry segments use the `COPY ...
 ON SEGMENT` command to store their data for backed-up tables in compressed CSV data files, located in each segment's data directory.

-You can add the `--backup-dir` option to copy all backup files from the Cloudberry Database master and segment hosts to an absolute path for later use.
+You can add the `--backup-dir` option to copy all backup files from the Apache Cloudberry master and segment hosts to an absolute path for later use.
 Additional options are provided to filter the backup set in order to include or exclude specific tables.

 You can create an incremental backup with the `--incremental` option.
 Incremental backups are efficient when the total amount of data in append-optimized tables or table partitions that changed is small compared to the data has not changed.

-With the default `--jobs` option (1 job), each `gpbackup` operation uses a single transaction on the Cloudberry Database master host.
+With the default `--jobs` option (1 job), each `gpbackup` operation uses a single transaction on the Apache Cloudberry master host.
 The `COPY ...
 ON SEGMENT` command performs the backup task in parallel on each segment host.
 The backup process acquires an `ACCESS SHARE` lock on each table that is backed up.
 During the table locking process, the database should be in a quiescent state.

 When a back up operation completes, `gpbackup` returns a status code.